dylan-foundry/dylanfoundry.org/content/2014-08-function-types.rst

 While the ``dfmc-testing`` project has been brought back to life recently for testing compiler internals, it doesn't perform sufficient tests of subtyping and other areas yet.
-We will extend it to better test the areas of the code that are being modified to support function types.
+It will be extended to better test the areas of the code that are being modified to support function types.

 Some test improvements will also be needed within the tests for the